 Let’s finish with one piece of important advice, which is to use a specialist third party to undertake a perception study.
 Using an experienced third party will give increased credibility to the whole exercise, will make respondents more likely to participate and provide fuller and franker feedback – and it saves you time.

-To find out more about how MJ Hudson can help you better understand how you are perceived (and what to do about it), please contact Matthew Craig-Greene using the contact details below.
+To find out more about how MJ Hudson can help you better understand how you are perceived (and what to do about it), please reach out to our IR & marketing solutions team.